enkidevs/curriculum/sql/dql/intro-joins/the-need-for-joins.md

 | 100915          | Bellomo, Amar   | a.bellomo@uni.edec | Biology      | Delaney, Nadia | 259(1099)  |
 | 100916          | Hardy, Kira     | k.hardy@uni.edec   | Anthropology | Akers, Kyros   | 259(9898)  |

-However, you can see that for every employee entry that has the same department as another entry, there will be repeated info as is the case here for `Physics` and `Anthropology`.
+However, you can see that for every employee entry that has the same department as another entry, there will be repeated info, as is the case here for `Physics` and `Anthropology`.
 If this is repeated over many many entries, we will end up wasting a lot of storage space.
-Additionally, if we wanted to update the `dept_head` name for a certain department, we would have to do this over all the repeated entries in the table, this would severely impact the performance of our database.
+Additionally, if we wanted to update the `dept_head` name for a certain department, we would have to do this over all the repeated entries in the table.
+This would severely impact the performance of our database.

-In order to avoid this, we can split this table into two *related* tables.
-Let's call these tables the `employees` and `departments` tables and arrange them as follows
+To avoid this, we can split this table into two *related* tables.
+Let's call these tables the `employees` and `departments` tables and arrange them as follows.

 `employees`: